louispan/glazier-react-widget/README.md

 ```haskell
 MakerCommand (F (Maker Action) Action)
 ```
-This is the command to run the `Maker` instruction in the `Maker` interpreter which results in an `Action` to dispatch back tot he gadget.
+This is the command to run the `Maker` instruction in the `Maker` interpreter which results in an `Action` to outcome back tot he gadget.

 ## Action
 This contains the events that the widget `Gadget` processes.